 As medical technologies have advanced, so has the need for anesthesiologists to become involved in caring for children during radiological imaging or scanning procedures, gastrointestinal procedures, and other non-surgical treatments that require a cooperative patient.
 We provide care for children undergoing these procedures, tailoring the level of sedation or anesthesia to each patient’s needs.

-In addition to the patient’s pain being relieved or blocked entirely during a surgical procedure, it is also important to provide pain relief postoperatively for the patient’s comfort and well-being.
+In addition to the patient’s pain being relieved during a surgical procedure, it is also important to provide pain relief postoperatively for the patient’s comfort and well-being.
 After surgery, our anesthesiologists are involved in prescribing pain-relieving medication and techniques for many of the hospital’s patients that are best for each individual child to maintain a level of comfort and to follow proper rest.

 Because of their specialty training, anesthesiologists are uniquely qualified to prescribe and administer drug therapies for acute, chronic, and cancer pain.